 The mats have top and bottom zippers, placing the mats in a bi-folded position allows you to many options:

 1. Put bi-folded mats in the water and unfold them.
 You can immediately lay on the mats easily with them partially zipped.
 The existing zippers that are zipped keep the mats together.

 2. If you do not want the mats to flex and be in a solid position - Both top & bottom zippers need to be zipped and the mats will not flex.
 When done, unzip every other top/bottom zipper and mats will bi-fold again for storage.

 3. Many users place the Bi-Folded mats into the water and zip the Two Top Zippers Only.
 Leaving the bottom zippers partially zipped.
 This allows the top of the mat to not flex.
 When done, Unzip the two top zippers and the mats will bi-fold up again.

 How do you clean the mats?

-Answer - If you need to clean the fabric due to doggie pee, bird poop etc, The fabric is a heavy duty outdoor nylon material, you can scrub them with soap & water or remove the fabric and wash them.
-Mats air dry 10 minutes or less similar to life vests.
+Answer - If you need to clean the fabric due to dog pee, duck poop etc, The fabric is a heavy duty outdoor nylon blend material, you can scrub them with mild soap & water.
+Mats air dry

 How much weight can a mat hold?